bonanitech/blog/_posts/2018-11-14-making-home-assistants-presence-detection-not-so-binary-node-red-version.md

 <br />

+# JSON code

-Node-RED JSON code for the sequence in the beginning of this post:
+Node-RED JSON code for the sequence in the beginning of this post.

 <br />